Carl Gottlieb

 Carl Gottlieb (born March 18, 1938) is an American screenwriter, actor, comedian, and executive.
 He is best known for co-writing the screenplay for Jaws (1975) and its first two sequels, as well as directing the 1981 film Caveman.

 Early life

-Gottlieb was born on March 18th, 1938 to a middle class Jewish family in New York City, the son of Elizabeth, a medical administrative assistant, and Sergius M. Gottlieb, an engineer.
+Carl Gottlieb was born in 1938 in New York City to a middle-class Jewish family, the son of Sergius M. Gottlieb, an engineer, and Elizabeth, a medical administrative assistant.

 Gottlieb studied drama at Syracuse University where he befriended character actor Larry Hankin.
 After graduating, he was drafted into the U.S. Army, serving as an entertainment specialist in the Special Services division from 1961 to 1963.
 Following his discharge, he became a member, later in the 1960s, of the San Francisco improvisational comedy troupe The Committee.
 They made one feature film: A Session with the Committee.

 Career

 He began writing comedy for TV, contributing to The Smothers Brothers Comedy Hour for which he won an Emmy Award in 1969, The Music Scene, The Bob Newhart Show, All in the Family, and The Odd Couple.
 He also appeared on camera on Ken Berry's Wow Show variety summer television program in 1972.
 Minor acting roles have included Robert Altman's M*A*S*H and the film Clueless.

 Gottlieb also cowrote David Crosby's two autobiographies, 1989's Long Time Gone and 2006's Since Then.